 I MARRIED MY OPPOSITE

-At the five year mark (it took a couple years of me being uncomfortable) I began a serious book reading regime on marriage alone.
+At the five year mark (it took a couple years of me being uncomfortable), I began a serious book reading regime on marriage alone.
 I took to an at home University and “home schooled” myself in the art of marriage!
 Here are some of the book titles I devoured:

 The Five Love Languages by Gary Chapman

-- For Better of For Best by Gary Smalley
+For Better of For Best by Gary Smalley

 Letters to Karen on Keeping Love in Marriage by Charles W Shedd

-- Personality Plus by Florence Littauer
+Personality Plus by Florence Littauer

 You Can if You Think You Can by Norman Vincent Peale

-- The Greatest Miracle in the World by Og Mandino
+The Greatest Miracle in the World by Og Mandino

 Self Love by Robert Schuller

-So I was reminded today (after nearly 18 years of marriage) about my husband and I and our differences (THANK GOD we are so different!
+So I was reminded today about our differences (THANK GOD we are so different!
 He doesn’t “complete me” he makes me a BETTER me!) when I went to the bank.
-At the bank there is a big plastic bowl of lolipops and as our custom is, I ALWAYS pull out six of the same colored pop for our six children.
+At the bank there is a big plastic bowl of lollipops and as our custom is, I ALWAYS pull out six of the same colored pop for our children.
 ALL red, blue, etc. as to not induce strife.
 While I was carefully selecting ALL the pink ones (sometimes I laugh out loud at this fact alone considering the other people in line see this woman with hands full of pops) I couldn’t help but laugh because Jeff will ALWAYS pick six opposite colors when he goes to the bank!
-He thinks watching the kids negotiate and handle conflict is a hoot!
-It’s as if the challenge he watches them go through is so much better than the obvious peaceful alternative that I would present.
+He thinks watching the kids negotiate and handle conflict is the funniest thing!
+It’s as if the challenge he presents them with is so much better to him than the obvious peaceful alternative that I would present.

 “I’M A BETTER ME BECAUSE HE IS OPPOSITE OF ME”

-Think about all the ‘scary’ things that you have been able to do since you have been married that you would have NEVER attempted if it weren’t for your “oppositeness”.
-Maybe you went to a fancy restaurant for the first time, tried a new food, went sky diving, or meet some new friends we really do have a lot to be thankful for in our opposing views!
+Think about all the ‘scary’ things that you have been able to do since you have been married, and all the things you would have NEVER attempted if it weren’t for your “oppositeness”.
+Maybe you went to a fancy restaurant for the first time, tried a new food, went sky diving, or meet some new friends as couples, we really do have a lot to be thankful for in our opposing views!
 Think about how boring life would be if we were attracted to our exact replica!
 Yikes!